Tuesday, 12 April 2022

 Apart from a couple of nondescript singles, it would be almost nine years before we saw another album of new material from Peter.
 This was the 1979 release In The Skies.
 It sounded a little more structured than The End Of The Game, but upon reading the small print we were dismayed to discover that the lead guitar on some tracks was played not by Peter, but by Thin Lizzy/Pink Floyd sideman Snowy White, which rather took the shine off things.

 More low-key albums followed in similar vein until 1984 when Peter again dropped off the radar, this time for more than a decade.
-He resurfaced in 1997 with the moderately successful Splinter Group, recording eight albums and playing live shows and making TV appearances.
+He resurfaced in 1997 with the moderately successful Splinter Group, recording eight albums, playing live shows and making TV appearances.
 But it all fell apart again in 2004 when Peter moved to Sweden.

 In 2009 further attempts were made to bring him back with the band Peter Green and Friends but this amounted to very little and ultimately, that proved to be the end of the road for the once great bluesman.